zdhNarsil/Distributional-GFlowNets/README.md

 [//]: # (---)

-PyTorch implementation for our paper
+PyTorch implementation for our TMLR paper

 [Distributional GFlowNets with Quantile Flows](https://arxiv.org/abs/2302.05793).